noobymatze/wrpc/README.md

 "Admin"
 ```

+If at least one variant of an `enum` contains associated data, a
+discriminator is used for every variant.

 ### Service

-A `Service` defines a set of methods, the server has to implement to serve to a
+A `Service` defines a set of methods, the server has to implement to
-client.
+serve to a client.

 ```wrpc
 service PersonService {